ServiceStack/servicestack.net/MyApp/_pages/creatorkit/install.md

 ### CORS

-Any additional Website URLs that CreatorKit's components will be used in should be included in the CORS **allowOriginWhitelist** to allow CORS requests from that website:
+Any additional Website URLs that utilize CreatorKit's components should be included in the CORS **allowOriginWhitelist** to allow CORS requests from that website:

 ```json